-This was my last day of cycling for this cycle trip, I got a good night sleep, prepared myself a nice breakfast of oatmeal porridge and rhubarb pie – just ate half the rhubarb pie you never know when you need that extra energy from a pie.
-When I left the motel there was no person at the front, all doors were open so anyone could have come in during night, what do I care I’m on my way.
+This was my last day of cycling for this cycletrippin, I got a good night sleep, prepared myself a nice breakfast of oatmeal porridge and rhubarb pie – just ate half the rhubarb pie you never know when you need that extra energy from a pie.
+When I left the motel there was no person at the front, all doors were open so anyone could have come in during the night, what do I care I’m on my way.

 Here is the route I took on the day

-Getting over the first climb I got to the viewpoint of the Delaware River when it flows between a few hills, the sun was just getting over the top and low hanging clouds shield the sun from me in a mystical morning ride, it did not last that long when I got down to the bridge that I was crossing to get over Delaware river into New Jersey – the clouds were gone and the sun was high in the sky warming up everything around me.
+Getting over the first climb I got to the viewpoint of the Delaware River when it flows between a few hills, the sun was just getting over the top and low hanging clouds shielded the sun from me on a mystical morning ride, it did not last that long when I got down to the bridge that I was crossing to get over Delaware river into New Jersey – the clouds were gone and the sun was high in the sky warming up everything around me.

 What I noticed when I got to Morristown that the traffic had got more intense, more cars – I was not at the end of any confrontation, the cars seem to treat me nice today.

 From Morristown to my final destination in Short Hills is just 15 km – now I just have to navigate the last bit to the house where my family is staying.
 The problem I’m faced with is that this part of New Jersey, is that New Jersey crisscrossed by roads, so you need to know were you have to go, I also had a problem, so far I had navigated by checking the GPS on my phone, the phone battery was out of battery, so I had to do a battery re-charge.

 I always have a backup to my navigation system, it does not work all the time, I had a printed map of the area – the map had got wet and was of no use.
 I did have an external battery with a solar panel on it, so I used that to charge my phone.
 I got enough charge in the battery to be able to make a few phone calls later when I was closer to Short Hills.